Best 12-Volt Air Compressors: Fast and Efficient Inflators

 Q: How do I maintain my 12-volt air compressor?

 A: To properly maintain your air compressor, be sure to read the user’s manual that comes with the unit.
-Be sure to store your compressor in a protective bag or carrying case when not in use to keep it from getting scratched or damaged, or allowing dust and dirt to clog the motor and its components.
+Be sure to store your compressor in a protective bag or carrying case when not in use.
+This will protect it, as well as disallow dust and dirt to clog the motor and its components.
 Regularly inspect the hoses, valves, and power cords for any damage and replace them at the earliest sign of wear.

 Q: What size compressor do I need to inflate car tires?

-A: Most compact cars and sedan tires can be inflated using a 12-volt air compressor with a maximum psi output of 100.
+A: Most compact cars and sedan tires work well with a 12-volt air compressor with a maximum psi output of 100.
 If you’re looking to inflate your truck, SUV, or RV tires, you’ll need a maximum pressure of between 120 and 150 psi.

 Q: How many amps does a 12-volt air compressor draw?